About Mary’s Medicinals

 The patch should be applied anywhere on your body where you see veins below the skin – wrists, ankles, or the top of your foot.
 They are not any more uncomfortable to remove than a Band-Aid, but if that thought makes you queasy, soak the patch in warm water before removing.
 Remove any residual adhesive with rubbing alcohol.

-Try All of the Mary’s Medicinals New Products
+Mary’s Medicinals New Products

 While this proprietary line of medicinal patches is spreading quickly through the cannabis community, and putting Mary’s Medicinals on the map, the company has a number of equally revolutionary products on the market.